 No, you do not.
 You will likely be offered treatment the next month again.
 Please be aware that if your treatment is delayed for a significant time your prescreening may need to be repeated.

-What can I do while on the waitlist?
+What can I do while waiting for IVF treatment?

 - Start taking folic acid.
 At least 0.4 milligram (mg) per day is recommended for women attempting to get pregnant.
 It is important to start this supplement at least 6 weeks prior to attempting pregnancy